mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 If you're appropriately suspicious of piping a random web script into your shell, I encourage you to inspect [the source](https://github.com/mtlynch/tinypilot/blob/master/quick-install).

-The script installs four services that run on every boot:
+The script bootstraps a self-contained Ansible environment on your Pi and uses it to install four services that run on every boot:

 * [nginx](https://nginx.org/): a popular open source web server
 * [ustreamer](https://github.com/pikvm/ustreamer): a video streaming server optimized for Raspberry Pi hardware
 * [usb-gadget](https://github.com/mtlynch/tinypilot/blob/master/enable-usb-hid): enables the Pi's USB "gadget mode" which allows the Pi to impersonate USB devices
-* [tinypilot](https://github.com/mtlynch/tinypilot): the web interface I created for Tiny Pilot
+* [tinypilot](https://github.com/mtlynch/tinypilot): the web interface I created for TinyPilot

-## Using Tiny Pilot
+## Using TinyPilot

-After you run the install script, Tiny Pilot will be available at:
+After you run the install script, TinyPilot will be available at:

 * [http://raspberrypi/](http://raspberrypi/)

 TODO: Demo

-## Tiny Pilot kits
+## TinyPilot kits

-If you'd like to support further development of Tiny Pilot, you can buy a Tiny Pilot kit.
+If you'd like to support further development of this software, consider purchasing a TinyPilot kit.
 It includes all the hardware you need to build your own, and it includes a pre-formatted microSD card so you don't need to configure anything.

 TODO: Show order page

-I ship from the US, and turnaround time is about two weeks.

 * [tinypilotkvm.com](https://tinypilotkvm.com)

 ## Source code

-Tiny Pilot's code is fully open source under the permissive [MIT license](https://opensource.org/licenses/MIT):
+All TinyPilot software is open source under the permissive [MIT license](https://opensource.org/licenses/MIT):

 * [tinypilot](https://github.com/mtlynch/tinypilot.git): Web server that forwards keystrokes to the Pi's virtual keyboard.
-* [ansible-role-tinypilot](https://github.com/mtlynch/ansible-role-tinypilot): The Ansible role for installing Tiny Pilot and its dependencies as systemd services.
+* [ansible-role-tinypilot](https://github.com/mtlynch/ansible-role-tinypilot): The Ansible role for installing TinyPilot and its dependencies as systemd services.

 ---
-*Thanks to Maxim Devaev for his incredible work on uStreamer.*
+*Special thanks to Maxim Devaev for his contributions to TinyPilot and his incredible work on [uStreamer](https://github.com/pikvm/ustreamer).*